UCD-Physics/Advanced-Lab-Website/content/info/stage4/_index.md

 #### PHYC 40600 and PHYC 40970 (15 credit, two-trimester)

-* Report 2 due by 5pm on Tuesday 1 November 2022
+* Report 2 due by 5pm on Tuesday 31 October 2023
-* Report 4 due by 5pm on Monday 23 January 2023
+* Report 4 due by 5pm on Monday 22 January 2024
-* Report 6 due by 5pm on Monday 13 March 2023
+* Report 6 due by 5pm on Monday 11 March 2023

 #### PHYC 40330 and PHYC 40690 (5 credit, one-trimester)
-* Reports 1 & 2 due by 5pm on Monday 14 November 2022 <br>
+* Reports 1 & 2 due by 5pm on Monday 13 November 2022 <br>
 or
-* Reports 1 & 2 due by 5pm on Monday 3 April 2023
+* Reports 1 & 2 due by 5pm on Tuesday 2 April 2023

 ---